Ben Eine: Career

 In January 2020, Central Saint Martins college named a class room after Ben Eine.

-Domestic violence

-Assault Conviction

-There has also been controversy throughout Eine's career.
-He received a community sentence in 2018 which included unpaid labor following him being identified as guilty to abusing his girlfriend.
-Additionally, he had to spend £85 in prosecution expenses, a victim surcharge, and a restraining order.
-The public seemed to react unkindly regarding his conviction.
-For example, a 2020 Camden New Journal report noted a women's charity's concern over Eine being given a public art platform in West Hampstead, given his conviction, with the artist himself describing the assault as "one mistake".

-Retaliation against Brighton artists

-In March 2025, artists SNUB23 (Snub) and Sprite voiced concerns publicly regarding Eine's participation in street art gatherings as an aftermath of his conviction for assault.
-In reaction, Eine vandalized numerous murals by Snub and Sprite.
-Afterwards, Eine apologized for his actions.

 Politics

-Eine has publicly expressed his respect for David Cameron and has a Vote Conservative tattoo.
+Eine has publicly expressed his respect for David Cameron and has a Vote Conservative tattoo..
+He subsequently added "Don't" to "Vote Conservative".

 Charitable work

-Throughout Eine's career, he has made numerous charitable contributions, including donation towards Shelter and War Child via sales from Christie's auction house.
+Throughout Eine's career he has made numerous charitable contributions, including donations to Shelter and War Child via sales from Christie's auction house.

 Eine worked with the Movember Foundation as well as Sotheby's Charity Auction to promote mental wellness recognition and support, who began to sell ten vivid new pieces produced by renowned street artists globally.
 Spearheaded by the artist D*Face, the initiative included original pieces from Felipe Pantone, Shepard Fairey, Jonathan Yeo, Invader, Okuda, Alexis Diaz, Conor Harrington and Vhils.
 Collectively, "each artist created an agenda-setting piece motivated by, and aimed at nurturing, open conversations surrounding men's mental health and suicide prevention".